 - Integrated pest management (IPM) techniques and plant health care

-- Water conservation via weeping soaker hoses that are manually operated based on measured rainfall and soil moisture levels
+- Water conservation via drip irrigation systems that are operated based on measured rainfall and soil moisture levels

 - Composting to conserve valuable landfill space and turn garden wastes into valuable organic matter

 - Suppression of weeds via mulches and hand pulling

 Do you have a plant problem?
 Possibly a plant is eaten-up by bugs or diseases?
 Maybe you have a plant or weed you cannot identify?
 Or, you have a spot in your garden and you need advice on what to plant?
 That’s where the WSU Master Gardener volunteers of Thurston County can help.
 Come visit one of our Gardens or Clinics for the answers.